dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 Style | 100% | 200% | 50% | 50% | 50% | 50%

-From this we can estimate the expected(E) number of shards, rewards and points from each of the various chests:
+From this we can estimate the expected(E) number of shards, rewards and points from each of the chests:

 Chest Type | E[Style Points] | E[Style Reward] | E[Rare] | E[Epic] | E[Legendary] | E[Mythic]
 :—: | :—: | :—: | :—: | :—: | :—: | :—: